Currymeister1/todo-list/README.md

 # todo-list

 A simple group based todo-list webapp.
-Users can be a part of group and a create tasks which can be seen by other members,
+Users can be a part of group and a create tasks which can be seen by other members.